 - Summer interns do not need an existing affiliation with Harvard University.

-The Cyberlaw Clinic provides high-quality, pro-bono legal services to individuals, start-ups, non-profit organizations, and government entities.
-Every summer, clinic interns contribute to a wide range of real-world projects related to the Internet and technology.
-Interns may help the Clinic team provide guidance on open access, digital copyright, and fair use issues; support advocacy efforts to protect online speech and anonymity; develop legal resources for citizen journalists and new media organizations; advise courts on innovative uses of technology to increase citizens’ access to justice; or draft reference documents and training materials for educators on children's privacy and online safety.
+The Cyberlaw Clinic provides pro bono legal services to individuals, startups, non-profit and other mission-driven organizations, and government entities.
+Every summer, Clinic interns contribute to a range of real-world projects related to the Internet and technology.
+Interns may assist the Clinic team in providing guidance on copyright and trademark issues; support advocacy efforts to protect civil liberties; consider domestic and global human rights impacts of technology on privacy and free expression; and work with agencies and organizations that promote innovation in the delivery of government services.
 Interns in the Cyberlaw Clinic can expect direct hands-on experience working with clients under the supervision of the Clinic's staff attorneys.
-More information about the Cyberlaw Clinic can be found at http://cyberlawclinic.berkman.harvard.edu.
+More information about the Cyberlaw Clinic can be found at http://clinic.cyber.harvard.edu.

-The Cybersecurity Project is engaging in a clean-slate evaluation of the set of responsibilities related to foreign intelligence gathering, which has expanded to include the exploitation of cybersecurity vulnerabilities.
+The Cybersecurity Project is engaging in a clean-slate evaluation of the set of responsibilities related to foreign intelligence gathering, which has expanded to include the exploitation of cybersecurity vulnerabilities and cross border data access reform.
 In this project, we aim to identify concrete steps to clarify roles and boundaries for the intelligence community, the corporate sector, academics, non-profits, and individuals; to examine how the cybersecurity risks are conceptualized and assessed by governments and companies, particularly companies with global operations; and to rebuild legitimacy and public support for cross-sectoral cybersecurity policies and practices.
-More information about the project can be found at http://cyber.harvard.edu/research/cybersecurity.
+In 2016, the Project published its first report on the "going dark" debate around the increasing use of encryption in commonly available consumer products.
+More information about the project can be found at http://cyber.law.harvard.edu/research/cybersecurity.

 Digital Finance Initiative